 A comparison between Post Office FD rates and other banks FD rates

-Name Name of the Banks of the Banks | FD Rates FD Rates | Post Office FD Rates |
+Name of the Banks | FD Rates | Post Office FD Rates |

-State Bank of India | Regular FD rates – 3.05 % to 6.45 %Senior citizen FD rates – 3.55 % to 7.05 % | 6.90% - 7.50% |
+State Bank of India | Regular FD rates – 3.05% to 6.45%Senior citizen FD rates – 3.55% to 7.05% | 6.90% - 7.50% |

-HDFC Bank | Regular FD rates – 2.75% to 6.60 %Senior citizen FD rates – 3.25 % to 7.10 % | 6.90% - 7.50% |
+HDFC Bank | Regular FD rates – 2.75% to 6.60%Senior citizen FD rates – 3.25% to 7.10% | 6.90% - 7.50% |

-Axis Bank | Regular FD rates – 3.00% to 6.60 %Senior citizen FD rates – 3.50% to 7.35 % | 6.90% - 7.50% |
+Axis Bank | Regular FD rates – 3.00% to 6.60%Senior citizen FD rates – 3.50% to 7.35 % | 6.90% - 7.50% |

-Punjab National Bank | Regular FD rates – 3.25 % to 6.60 %Senior citizen FD rates – 3.75 % to 7.10 % | 6.90% - 7.50% |
+Punjab National Bank | Regular FD rates – 3.00% to 6.60%Senior citizen FD rates – 3.50% to 7.10% | 6.90% - 7.50% |

-Bank of India | Regular FD rates – 3.00% - 6.60 %Senior citizen FD rates – 3.50 % - 7.10 % | 6.90% - 7.50% |
+Bank of India | Regular FD rates – 3.00% - 6.60%Senior citizen FD rates – 3.50% - 7.10% | 6.90% - 7.50% |

-Canara Bank | Regular FD rates – 3.25 % to 6.50 %Senior citizen FD rates – 3.25 % to7.10 % | 6.90% - 7.50% |
+Canara Bank | Regular FD rates – 3.25% to 6.50%Senior citizen FD rates – 3.25% to 7.10% | 6.90% - 7.50% |

-IDBI Bank | Regular FD rates – 3.00% to 6.55 Senior citizen FD rates – 3.50% to 7.05 % | 6.90% - 7.50% |
+IDBI Bank | Regular FD rates – 3.00% to 6.55%Senior citizen FD rates – 3.50% to 7.05% | 6.90% - 7.50% |

 Those in the Post Office TD scheme are inclusive and open to a variety of account holders.
 The following people are permitted to open a Time Deposit Account: